alifaraun/Laravel-5-Generators-Extended/readme.md

 use Illuminate\Database\Schema\Blueprint;
 use Illuminate\Database\Migrations\Migration;

-class CreateUsersTable extends Migration {
+return new class extends Migration
+{

 	/**
 	 * Run the migrations.